SolastalgiaUSA/solastalgiausa.github.io/archive.md

 ---

 #### A (mostly) plain text archive of _Solastalgia, USA_ posts from January 28 to October 10, 2016.
-##### These were posted on my previous site, which was hosted on WordPress.
+__These were posted on my previous site, which was hosted on WordPress.
 Like I mentioned in my [December 2, 2016 post](/2016/12/02/return.md) most of those posts were part of a school project.
 I don't think they are my best work, so I'm putting this file up for anyone to read if it interests them, but I don't as yet have plans to migrate them into my new file management system.
 It's a long document; use CNTRL-F to find your way around, or the table of contents.
 If you want one of these articles put up on the current feed, [send me an email](/contact/) and I'll gladly polish and put it up.
-Happy reading!
+Happy reading!__

 * Do not remove this line (it will not be displayed) {:toc}

+# The Truth About Climate Change
 October 10, 2016
-# The Truth About Climate Change

 The Intergovernmental Panel on Climate Change (IPCC) is the premier scientific body studying climate change.
 Currently, 195 of the world’s foremost researchers of the earth system, atmosphere, oceans, and climate serve on the IPCC, which releases a three-volume, extremely comprehensive report on the state of the climate every year.
 The IPCC offers advice, primarily to national governments around the globe, on how to deal with climate change.
 Reports by the Panel are generally recognized as the authoritative statement on climate change from the scientific community.
 To be a prominent member of the IPCC generally indicates that a scientist has the respect of his/her colleagues in the field of climate science.

 Which makes it just a sprinkle of surprising that two former IPCC scientists have broken party lines so to speak, and come forward with a new report, published by the US affiliate of the Buenos Aires-based Fundación Ecológica Universal (FEU-US), that departs from the IPCC’s cautious and methodical tone about climate change.
 The scientists, Sir Robert Watson, a former chairperson of the IPCC, and Dr. Carlo Carraro, a former vice-chair of the IPCC’s Working Group III, teamed up with five other climate experts from Switzerland, Austria, Argentina and the United States, to produce a report that was released to the public on September 29, 2016.
 The report, provocatively titled “__[The Truth about Climate Change](https://drive.google.com/drive/folders/0B7HRGKIJWol-OEZfNDFjRHUwM2c)__”, comes after the major countries of the world signed an agreement worked out in Paris earlier this year that commits all signing countries to voluntary pledges to cut emissions - pledges that are reviewed every five years, but are _not_ subject to legal enforcement.
 The goal of the Paris Agreement was to limit global temperature rise to less than 1.5oC and to keep the upward trend in temperatures to less than 2oC; the latter a threshold defined by scientists as the point [past which a warming atmosphere will be catastrophic](http://www.metoffice.gov.uk/media/pdf/s/e/2degrees-map.pdf), triggering massive storms, flooding, sea-level rise, and drought - a global change in habitability that may be irreversible.
 A long-term greenhouse gas (GHG) emission reduction target set by the Paris Agreement is “a balance between anthropogenic (or man-made) emissions by sources and removal by sinks (the oceans, trees and plants) of greenhouse gases in the second half of the century”.